iCashe/PursApiDocs/README.md

 <details><summary><h1><b>OAuth2 Flow</b></h1></summary>

-- This allows merchants to connect their Purs Merchant Account with Cann-X. Once connected, this merchant can accept Purs payments on the Cann-X platform.
-This operation only needs to be completed once for each Cann-X merchant.
+- This allows Cann-X to connect to Purs System.
+Once connected, Cann-X app can accept Purs payments on their platform.
+This operation only needs to be completed once for the entire Cann-X application.

 ### **Checkout Flow**

-- This process allows Cann-X to create Purs payment requests for Cann-X customers to complete.
-This operation will be done each time a transaction is to be completed on the Cann-X platform.
+- Once OAuth is successful, Cann-X app can create Purs payment requests for their customers to complete.
+This operation will be done each time a transaction is to be completed on the Cann-X app.

 ## Environment URLs